AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 * A note about the upcoming time-to-live (TTL) guardrail for system-generated datasets has been added.
 [Read more](../data/get-started-datasets.md)
 * A new section has been added to describe how to preview your code-based personalized experiences right on your browser or on your mobile devices, using the Preview on device option when simulating content in a journey or a campaign.
 [Read more](../code-based/create-code-based.md#preview-on-device)
 * A new page has been added on how to leverage Custom upload audiences for decisioning.
 [Read more](../offers/custom-upload-decisioning.md)
+* A new page has been added to introduce the decision capabilities available in Journey Optimizer.
+[Read more](../experience-decisioning/gs-decision.md)

 ## September 2024 {#sept-2024}